parthrbhatt/pyShortUrl/README.rst

     Options:
       -h, --help            show this help message and exit -r SERVICE, --service=SERVICE
-                            One of the shortening services goo.gl,bit.ly.
+                            One of the shortening services
+                            goo.gl,bit.ly,tinyurl.com.
 Defaults to goo.gl
+      -d DOMAIN, --domain=DOMAIN
+                            Domain bit.ly, j.mp or bitly.com to use while
+                            shortening with bit.ly.
+Defaults to bit.ly
       -u LOGIN, --login=LOGIN
                             The user account to use with the url shortening service.